ONLINE SCHEDULING AND VIRTUAL CONSULTS AVAILABLE

 The virus that causes Herpangina, are highly contagious and easily spreads from in schools and childcare centers.
 Mediums through which these viruses are transmitted typically are:

-• Contact with fecal matter
+- Contact with fecal matter

-• Contact with particles from an infected person’s sneeze or cough.
+- Contact with particles from an infected person’s sneeze or cough.

-• If the child touches his or her mouth after touching something that is contaminated
+- If the child touches his or her mouth after touching something that is contaminated

 The enteroviruses are capable of living on surfaces and objects, such as counter tops and toys, for several days altogether!
 Therefore, there is hardly any way to prevent the spread of this disease.
 If children come in contact with the virus, they are highly prone to get affected!
-Only the immune system of a growing kid can keep chances of being infected at bay.
+Only the immune system of a growing kid can keep the chances of being infected at bay.